markbakos/geo-guesser/README.md

 - Saves `best_location_model.keras` as the best validation coordinates accuracy from training.
 - Saves `best_overall_model.keras` as the best overall model based on validation loss from training.

+**Frontend UI:**
+- Uses NextJS for the frontend, with TypeScript and TailwindCSS.

 ## Requirements <a name = "requirements"></a>

 ### Prerequisites